Generic Glyphosate VS RoundUp

 Generic Glyphosate vs. RoundUp

-When it comes to controlling problematic weeds on a lawn, one of the most popular chemicals to get the job done is Glyphosate.
-For decades, Glyphosate has been an essential tool for land managers or farmers looking to eliminate invasive weeds that are interfering with landscaping and with agriculture.
+One of the most popular chemicals for controlling problematic weeds on a lawn is Glyphosate.
+Glyphosate has been an essential tool for land managers or farmers looking to eliminate invasive weeds interfering with landscaping and agriculture.

-The Glyphosate-based product that is the most popular is the brand name known as RoundUp.
-Created by Monsanto, RoundUp is the best-selling herbicide in the entire world with everyone from agricultural farmers to DIY homeowners using their products.
+The most popular glyphosate-based product is the brand RoundUp.
+Created by Monsanto, RoundUp is the best-selling herbicide in the world, and everyone from agricultural farmers to DIY homeowners uses its products.

-While RoundUp is certainly effective in how it uses Glyphosate to kill weeds, do generic Glyphosate alternatives to RoundUp stack up well against the name brand?
+While RoundUp is certainly effective in using Glyphosate to kill weeds, do generic Glyphosate alternatives to RoundUp stack up well against the name brand?

 What is Glyphosate?